 In 2019, Wesley completed construction of the first floor of the WNCC conference center for lease out to a third party tenant.
 This space was designed for lease in order to defray operating expenses associated with the Conference headquarters located on the second floor of the Center.
 In May 2019, Wesley took over management of the real estate portfolio of the WNCC.
 Wesley assists WNCC in determining the best use for those properties going forward, including repurposing, redeveloping or selling.
 Wesley is a licensed North Carolina Real Estate firm.

-As of October 2022, Wesley had developed in excess of $57 million in real estate and by the end of 2019 that number grew to over $74 million.
-By mid-2020, Wesley has grown from four employees to a team of seven professionals focused on providing exceptional real estate services.
+As of January 2023, Wesley had developed in excess of $130 million in real estate and has another $30 million actively under development.
+By mid-2020, Wesley has grown from four employees to a team of nine professionals focused on providing exceptional real estate services.

 In February of 2019, Wesley became a full fledged real estate firm and took over the property management and brokerage services for the WNCC.
 Real estate services were the only part of the conference ecosystem that were not distinctly Methodist in fashion, and Wesley taking over the portfolio brought new insight to conference leadership with an eye towards ministry and stewardship.
-Since taking over the portfolio, Wesley has brokered over $24.8 million effective on 10/14/22 in property sales, and helped to repurpose many other properties for ministry.
+Since taking over the portfolio, Wesley has brokered over $26 million as of mid January 2023 in property sales, and helped to repurpose many other properties for ministry.
 That work continues every day within the Wesley offices.

 Director of Construction and Development